daverosoff/mcgd/workshops/01/Workshop.md

 \begin{compactitem}
     \item Get the angles right.
 Make the parallelogram of your plane parallel to the $x$- and $y$-axes.
     \item Draw a \emph{big} picture.
 Big pictures have more room for labels.
+    \item The $(x,y)$-plane itself does slice the sphere, but it's very special.
+Pick a more generic slicing plane.
     \item Don't be afraid to erase.
 \end{compactitem}

 \newpage

 \question Now, we're still solving two equations.
 What are they?
-(Hint: you're intersecting two surfaces.)
+(Hint: one from the sphere and one from the slicing plane.)

 \dwrspace{1}